Best Things To Do In Heraklion in Crete

 Things to see in Heraklion in a day or two

 The island of Crete has a lot to offer, and so it can be tempting to skip over sightseeing in Heraklion itself.
-This is a shame, as there's lots of interesting things to discover in Heraklion.
+This is a shame, as there's lots of interesting things to discover when you visit Heraklion town.

 1. Knossos Archaeological Site